LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   - Membership
 ---

-These are instructions for two prototype web tools to visualise membership data.
+These are instructions for using two prototype web tools to visualise library membership data.
 The pre-requisite is for library services to be able to extract postcodes of library members.
 It's down to the service which postcodes to include: it could be all members, those who are borrowers, ones with fines owing, PC users, etc.

 1. Convert postcodes to a standard format using anonymised, census-based areas
-2. Visualise the data on a map which will provide additional context on population and deprivation
+2. Visualise the data on a map, which can provide additional context on population and deprivation

-#### Security
+#### Note on security and data protection

 These tools take the privacy of library users seriously.
-Security is described in these instructions, and while using the tools.
+Data protection is described in these instructions, and while using the tools.
 If there are any queries or concerns please do stop and email [info@librarieshacked.org](mailto:info@librarieshacked.org).

 ## Stage 1: Create data in the correct format

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u8CRSplPfRo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/>

 The first stage is getting data into the right format.
-The format is a standard from the [library data schema project](https://schema.librarydata.uk/membership), co-ordinated by the DCMS.
-Census-based areas are useful for analysis: they allow us to measure library membership relative to population in small areas, as well as displaying the deprivation of each area.
-This first tool converts postcodes into these areas.
+The format is a taken from the [library data schema project](https://schema.librarydata.uk/membership), co-ordinated by the DCMS, which has specifies that the format should be membership counts by census areas.
+Census-based areas are useful for analysis: they allow us to measure library membership relative to population in small areas, as well as incorporating other information such as the deprivation of each area.
+This tool converts postcodes into these areas.
 For postcodes in England and Wales it converts to LSOA (lower super output area), for Northern Ireland to Small Area, and for Scotland, Data Zone.

 If services do not wish to use a web tool for this step, it could be done manually with publicly available data, such as the [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020), but this would require more data wrangling.
 If doing that, skip to stage 2!

+If you are interested in exploring this process, but not yet ready to use your own data, you could use [Barnet membership data](https://open.barnet.gov.uk/dataset/23py1/library-membership).
+Download the latest copy of their data and move to Stage 2.

-### Create a CSV file of your postcodes
+### a) Create a CSV file of your postcodes

 A CSV file (comma separated values) is a computer-readable format for storing data.
 Most spreadsheet programs like Excel can save to CSV (using ```File > Save As```).